stack-of-tasks/talos-torque-control/doc/Overview.md

 Instructions for running a simulation of Pyrene executing a foot sinusoid in the air in torque control can be found <a href="md_doc_bellStepRun.html">here</a>.

 Instructions for running a simulation of Pyrene walking in torque control can be found <a href="md_doc_walkRun.html">here</a>.

+Instructions for running a simulation of Pyrene realizing a contact-force task in torque control with passivity can be found <a href="md_doc_forceEnergy.html">here</a>.